pitworker/portfolio/public/content/zooid/zooid-text.md

 ![sketches](/content/zooid/images/sketchDark.jpg "sketches")

 While all three of us came up with the designs and the general concept for the line together, we took pretty distinct roles throughout the rest of the development.
-I focused primarily on the fabrication of the 3D printed and laser cut flexible elements of some of the pieces, and on the design and assembly of the electronic components.
+I focused primarily on the design and assembly of the electronic components and on the development and fabrication of the light-bearing components.
 I worked together with Connie to write the code (Arduino for the outfits and Java for the central computer) for the project.

-Pieces were made from a myriad of materials, including ABS and TPU plastics, acrylic rods and PMMA fiber optic cable, Taskboard, armature wire, and a number of different fabrics.
+Pieces were made from a myriad of materials, including ABS and TPU plastics, acrylic rods and PMMA fiber-optic cable, Taskboard, armature wire, and a number of different organic and synthetic fabrics.
 Electronics consisted of Arduinos, XBees, and programmable RGB LED strips.

 | ![process 1](/content/zooid/images/process01.jpg "process 1") | ![process 2](/content/zooid/images/process02.jpg "process 2") | ![process 3](/content/zooid/images/process03.jpg "process 3") | ![process 4](/content/zooid/images/process04.jpg "process 4") |
 | ----- | ----- | ----- | ----- |